hetalang/heta-specifications/docs/math.md

 Boolean constants: `true`, `false`.

+In a boolean position, the numeric literals `0` and `1` are also accepted as aliases for `false` and `true`, respectively.
+They are normalized to boolean constants while the expression is parsed.
+Other numeric literals, such as `2` or `-1`, are not valid in a boolean position.

+Boolean positions include operands of `and`, `or`, `xor`, and `not`; the condition of the ternary operator and `piecewise`; and the `trigger` of `DSwitcher` and `StopSwitcher`.
+In numeric positions, including assignment values and branches of a conditional expression, `0` and `1` remain numbers.

 ## Pre defined constants

 There is a set of identifiers which can be used in `MathExpr` but they are not components of platform.